Theokinesis?

 Romans 12:1

-Theokinesis (θεόκινησις) is a Christian-based movement practice that welcomes participants of all backgrounds and abilities to engage in sacred and creative dance theatre.
-Through Theokinesis, the body becomes a vessel guided by God.
-Witnesses surrender themselves to a dance of prayer.
-The practice nurtures the creative flow for spontaneous expression and presentation.
+Theokinesis (θεόκινησις) is a Christ-centered movement, study, and performance art system that invites participants of all backgrounds and abilities to engage in body-based art, dance, and theatre inspired by scripture.
+In Theokinesis, the body becomes a vessel guided by God, as participants surrender to a body of prayer.
+The practice fosters creative flow, encouraging spontaneous expression and presentation.

 THEO – God